ng-easy/renovate-config/README.md

 ## [Default Preset](https://github.com/ng-easy/renovate-config/blob/main/default.json)

-It includes all presets included in this repo:
+It includes all presets included in this repo except for [Nx](https://nx.dev/) and [Angular](https://angular.io/) workspaces, they have to be added manually:

 ```json
 "extends": ["github>@ng-easy/renovate-config"]